Pebble Mine: Project timeline

 2021: On September 9, 2021, it was reported that the EPA, calling the bay an "Alaskan treasure," had "asked a federal court to allow for Clean Water Act protections for parts of the bay.
 If the court agrees, the agency could move forward with designing long-term protections for the bay."
 The EPA restoring protections would, according to The Washington Post, essentially block the mine project.
 Apparently, the EPA had only used authority under "Section 404(c) of the Clean Water Act to block a major project only a dozen other times."
 Before implemented, the decision awaiting signing off by the U.S. District Court for the District of Alaska, potentially a several month process.

 2023: Under the Clean Water Act, the Environmental Protection Agency issued a final determination in January that bans the disposal of mine waste in part of Bristol Bay's watershed.

 Reactions

-The proposed Pebble mine centers poses a potential risk to the watershed, salmon and other fisheries.
+The proposed Pebble mine poses a potential risk to the watershed, salmon and other fisheries.
 Mining opponents claim that the mine poses a significant and unacceptable risk to downstream fish stocks, and could cause an environmental disaster if built.
 Mining proponents claim that the mine can be developed and operated without significantly harming Bristol Bay area fish.

 A steady stream of electoral, legislative, and legal challenges to possible future Pebble mine development are lodged in Alaska.
 Some of these assert that even the drilling and other scientific investigations conducted to date have caused significant adverse effects to the land and wildlife near the Pebble site.

 Pebble has been a major issue in Alaska politics since the mid-2000s; national environmental and sport-fishing organizations are involved, while national publications cover the issue.